gitless-vcs/gitless/README.md

 ### Installing via Homebrew

-If you are using [Homebrew](http://brew.sh/ "Homebrew homepage") as missing Mac OS packet manager then you can simply install Gitless with:
+If you are using [Homebrew](http://brew.sh/ "Homebrew homepage"), a package manager for Mac OS, then you can simply install Gitless with:
 ```
 brew update
 brew install gitless